Swydo/custom-integrations/docs/guides/helloWorld.md

 }
 ```

-Th connector doesn't do anything yet, but we can already see that we're supposed to return an object containing an
+The connector doesn't do anything yet, but we can already see that we're supposed to return an object containing an
 array of rows.
 Each `endpoint` can have its own `connector`, but for the purpose of this integration a single one
 suffices.